erroronline1/caro/readme.md

 * view other forms as modal (e.g. instructions)
 * suggest next form? (load with identify)
 * regulatory context for forms
-* incorporation and sample check custom forms (not languagefile), context

 #### purchase
 * incorporate product